Skip to content

 Pagination

-GraphQL uses cursor-based pagination:
+GraphQL uses cursor-based pagination on every connection:

 javascript